newrelic/newrelic-java-agent-ansible-role/README.md

 $ ansible-galaxy install newrelic.new_relic_java_agent
 ```

-If you want to contribute to the role, you can install it locally by running:
+If you want to contribute to the role, you can clone this repo and make changes to it, then install it locally by running:

 ```Shell
 sh examples/install_role.sh